microsoft/ContosoTraders/demo-scripts/cloud-native-app-architecture/technical-walkthrough.md

    ![ACA](./media/aca.png)

 6. Each revision has a unique (revision-specific) endpoint/URL.
-However you can also use the revision-neutral URL to access the application.
+However, you can also use the revision-neutral URL to access the application.
 This URL will always point to the latest revision.

    ![ACA Revision](./media/aca-revision1.png)